talalquleh/BRS/README.md

 # Note:
-The tables are created by migrations and seeded with some fake data.
+The database tables are created by migrations and seeded with some fake data.